Ares-Developers/Ares-docs/new/buildings/prismforwarding.rst

   higher than the default :tag:`LaserThickness` of the firing weapon (3).
-The :tag:`PrismForwarding.Intensity` flag treats negative values as an absolute addition to the firing beam, so the default value of :value:`-2` leaves the behaviour exactly the same as the original game.
+The :tag:`PrismForwarding.Intensity` flag treats negative values as an absolute addition to the firing beam, so the default value of :value:`-2` leaves the behavior exactly the same as the original game.

   Positive values, on the other hand, tell :game:`Ares` that you want the thickness of the beam to be dependent on the number of backward chains in the